intel/intel-extension-for-pytorch/docs/tutorials/features/FSDP.md

     cleanup()
 ```

-7. Finally parse the arguments and set the main function
+7. Finally, parse the arguments and set the main function:

 ```python
 """